thoennes/poser-panel/README.md

 ### Answer

-We need two things to recreate the original OBJ structure with a Poser ordered shape for that mesh:
+We need only two things to recreate the original OBJ structure with a Poser ordered shape for that mesh:

-- A mapping from original vertex indexes to Poser vertex indexes.
+- A mapping from original vertex indexes (vo[i]) to Poser vertex indexes (vp[i]).
-- A way to use that info to create an original vertex ordered OBJ *but* with the shape of the Poser vert ordered OBJ.
+- A way to use that info to create an original vertex ordered OBJ *but* with the shape of the Poser vertex ordered OBJ.

 ## Solution
 This Add-on uses some of the characteristics of Poser export, OBJ files, and Blender OBj import/export to help provide an answer.